 All the references used in SG-MCA-5 are appropriate for this module.
 Most of the efforts in this OJT will rely on licensee procedures and the site’s FNMC Plan.
 References selected should support the actual inspection effort.

-IP 85305, Item Monitoring
+IP 85305, Item Monitoring (Cat I)

+IP 85205, Item Control Program (Cat II)

-IP 85405, Item Control Program
+IP 85405, Item Control Program (Cat III)

 Licensee item monitoring or item control procedure(s)